CharlieDigital/chrlschn/src/content/blog/2023/typescript-is-not-a-programming-language.md

 }
 ```

-Each is simply a different way of describing the valid shapes.
+Each is simply a different way of describing the valid shapes.  `Pick<>` and `Omit<>` are simply ways for us to derive a different shape from an existing shape.

 ### TypeScript Generics